RonaldGRowe/Group-Entertainment-Website/README.md

 # Issues
 - Everyone on the team did not contribute equally
-- White background behind links due to using the template (fixed)
+- A white background behind links due to using the template (fixed)
 - CSS slider glitches as images move across the screen (downside of this technology)
 - Colors chosen to improve readability do not render the same on every display